openobserve/hotcommerce/README.md

 frontend -> shop -> product -> review

-This applicatin has been intentionally kept very simple to demonstrate the auto-instrumentation of python microservices using OpenTelemetry operator.
+This application has been intentionally kept very simple, to demonstrate the auto-instrumentation of python microservices using OpenTelemetry operator.